cubicibo/SUPer/doc/codec.md

 All epochs definitions are ready when all of the groups have been processed by the threads.

 At the end of this process, we have a list of epochs with:
-- A set of events that makes up the epoch
+- A set of events that makes up the epoch.
-- One or two windows, which are fixed for the entire epoch (the composition layout)
+- One or two windows, which are fixed for the entire epoch (the composition layout).
-- Hard minimum decoding and maximum presentation timestamps that may be used by the encoder to arrange the datastream.
+- Hard minimum decoding and maximum presentation timestamps that may be used by the encoder to further optimise the datastream.

 From there on, the encoding process will be epoch to epoch.

 ### Object detection
-To detect continuous display of a graphic, or sensibly similar graphics across numerous display updates, the encoder first stacks the displayed content of each window.
-Based on two SSIM measure of prior presentations grayscale to the current display, the object detector may decide if the new display is a new object, or a continuation of the current one.

-This process is done for all of the windows of the epoch.
+To detect continuous display of a graphic, or sensibly similar graphics across numerous display updates, the object detection logic stacks the displayed content of each window.
+Based on two SSIM measure of prior grayscale presentations to the current display, the object detector may decide if the new display is a new object, or a continuation of the current one.
+This process is done in a single pass for all of the windows of the epoch.
 The output is a minimum list of objects (prospective objects) that should be carried in the datastream to achieve a somewhat sensible output given the input.
 Each prospective object is associated to a given window.

+As a future improvement, the process shall be performed a second time for sections of the stream where only one Window is in use, to use two composition objects within the same window.

 ### Stream shaping
 Based on the events, a list of display updates ("DSNode") is created.
 These nodes gets references to the prospective objects that they should have in display.
 A node has sufficient datastream context to provide an approximate, or an exact decoding and presentation timestamps.
 To avoid buffer management complexities, SUPer sizes every object displayed within a given window to the maximum rectangle in display in that window within the epoch.
 Given that fixed sized, the best object placement is determined to minimize the number of forced display refreshes.
 The rest of the shaping depends on the user settings.
 By that point, each node returns exact timestamps:
 - Time at which the decoding starts.
 - Time at which the decoding ends.
 - Time at which the node shall be displayed.

+Stream shaping is a multi-pass process, where the datastream is iteratively built given the detected objects, the "buffer slots" and the events timing:
+- Find all key display updates.
+- Amend the list of display updates based on the specified user settings and the events timeline.

 #### Events filtering
 Given the exact decoding timestamps (start & end), short-duration nodes that prevents the display of long-standing ones are dropped to achieve a strictly monotonic decoding timeline.
 Concurrently, the encoder tries to see if a node may comply with the decoding timeline if it is defined as a difference from the prior displays.
+Filtering the timeline is done via backtracking and a variable sized window that does both lookahead and retrospection.
+The last step is to perform psychovisual optimisations based on the encoded timeline of events.

 To meet the decoding constraints, the encoder may shift the decoding timestamps of a few display set
 - Display sets with compressed bitmaps can only be decoded earlier than intended.